 When carrier is present, signal goes from +5 V to 0 V. Notice 9 ms carrier, then 4.5 ms silence - this indicates NEC IR protocol.

 Having recorded the signal on the scope, it is possible to decode it by hand.
-However, I own a nifty Chinese element tester, which is able to decode NEC protocol and spare me the time:
+However, I own a nifty Chinese component tester, which is able to decode NEC protocol and spare me the time:

 As you can see, it displays decoded message, which consists of two 16-bit words: address and command.
 For some reason however, the tester switches the byte order of the words.
 The real code for Power Up command is: